About Lisa Bardack

-After many years of work and study in the environmental field, I have chosen to focus on writing for a better world because it is profoundly evident to me that the human species must develop a mutually-enhancing relationship to the extraordinary planet on which we reside.
+After many years of work and study in the environmental field, I have chosen to focus on writing and educating for a better world because it is profoundly evident to me that the human species must develop a mutually-enhancing relationship to the extraordinary planet on which we reside.
 We need to recognize that the Earth is alive and in need of critical repair.
 We need to change our ways of living on the Earth, to cultivate and not contaminate, to nurture and not destroy.
 It is my hope that my words will serve to evoke changes in heart and action in the context of our everyday lives for the sake of a safe and viable future – for the sake of the children, human and other-than-human, present and future, who deserve to inherit and experience an inspiring and promising world.

 _______________________________